Introduction: Sustainable IT Monitoring & Grid Signals

 Data explorer

 Insights increase with granularity.
-Moving from a yearly to hourly granularity improves accuracy by 20% on average worldwide, and by more than 40% in several grids.
+Moving from a yearly to an hourly granularity improves accuracy by 20% on average worldwide, and by more than 40% in several grids.
 Value is already achieved with small improvements in granularity; switching from a yearly to a monthly view already improves accuracy by more than 10% worldwide.

-You will learn more about how to source these grid signals and the key considerations to keep in mind for a successful data ingestion in the second lesson of this course.
+Learn more about how to source these grid signals and the key considerations to keep in mind for a successful data ingestion in the second lesson of this course.

 The types of insights unlocked are not only a function of the granularity, but also of the time perspective considered:

-• Real-time data unlocks live insights on electricity carbon intensity and price, raises awareness among teams, and paves the way for optimization in time and space
+• Real-time data unlocks live insights on electricity carbon intensity and price, raises awareness among teams, and paves the way for optimization in time and space.

 • Forecasted data represents the cutting edge.
 Predictions over multiple days empower advanced and automated decision-making to optimize usage, increase efficiency, reduce costs, and emissions.